← Back to Blog

 Reddit uses both automated systems and human moderator actions to enforce its rules.
 Understanding which triggers are automated versus human-reviewed changes your appeal strategy significantly.

-Spam and Self-Promotion Violations
+Can Spam and Self-Promotion Get You Banned?

 This is the most common reason accounts get actioned.
 Reddit's self-promotion guidelines explicitly state that users should follow a roughly 1:9 ratio — no more than 10% of your total activity should promote your own content, product, or website.